Electric Fireplace Smells Like Burning or Gas? Here’s Why

 What can you do about a burning smell that is trapped within the fireplace?
 Here are a couple of suggestions:

 - Wait.
 The fireplace will stop giving off the smell once it has burned off the layer of dust.
-Continue using the fireplace for a couple of hours and it should disappear.
+Continue using the fireplace for a couple of hours, the electric fire smells should disappear.

-- Have the fireplace cleaned.
+- Clean the fireplace.
 If you cannot put up with the smell, you can have the fireplace professionally cleaned.
 This will eliminate the pong.

 - Continue using the fireplace.
 To prevent the buildup of dust on the fireplace, continue using it frequently.
 You should turn it on for a couple of hours at least once a week.